efmnetoit/cambio-com-python/ibama/README.md

 # Resumo das multas do Ibama no estado do Acre

-Um script para listar todas as multas aplicadas pelo Ibama no estado do Acrw, referente a Fauna, Flora, Pesca e outros.
+Um script para listar todas as multas aplicadas pelo Ibama no estado do Acre, referente a Fauna, Flora, Pesca e outros.
 Gerando 4 tabelas, contendo as seguintes colunas:

 	- Município